GeoMOER/moer-mpg-remote-sensing/docs/units/_unit04/unit04-01_project_01.md

 ---
-title: "Project II: A Map is Worth a Thousand Pictures"
+title: "Project 2: A Map is Worth a Thousand Pictures"
 ---

 Design a second project aiming in the computation of a tree species map for the Marburg Open Forest area.